anilkotian59-DS/Lead-Scoring-ML-Project/README.md

 # Lead Scoring ML Project

+## Overview
+An EdTech company generates a large number of digital leads, but only ~30% convert.
+Sales teams contact every lead manually, reducing productivity and wasting effort on low-intent prospects.

+This project builds an AI-powered lead scoring system to prioritise high-potential leads and improve conversion efficiency.

+## Problem Statement
+High lead volume with low conversion efficiency due to the absence of a prioritisation system.
+Sales teams spend significant time on low-probability leads while high-intent prospects risk delayed engagement.

 ## Objective
-Develop a predictive model to identify high-potential leads and improve sales conversion efficiency through data-driven prioritisation
+Develop a predictive model to identify high-potential leads and improve sales conversion efficiency through data-driven prioritization.

-## End Goal
-Assign a lead score (0–100) to rank prospects and enable the sales team to focus on the highest-likelihood-to-convert leads.

 ## Approach